Jamie's Story: Moving Upwards

 “It’s so important that Centrepoint are there.
 There are so many opportunities - I went traveling to the Lake District and learnt about wildlife; I was donated clothing and food.
 I really connected with some of my keyworkers; I could really talk to them when I couldn’t talk to anyone else.
 It was those conversations that were important.
 They really kept me on track and stopped me spiraling and doing silly things," she says.

-“I’m trying to get funding through the Arts Council.
-It’s called Moving Upwards.
-It’s a weekly workshop of 90 minutes.
-Its purpose is to discover any creative potential or talent that the young people may have.
+“The purpose of the sessions is to discover any creative potential or talent that the young people may have.
 We do this through dance movement therapy, yoga, talking and its aim is to help them draw out any particular interests or talent in order to give them more of a positive outlook on their lives and their future,” she says.